If you find a mistake, omission, etc., please let me know by e-mail.

 prod.pdf: Functions of finite order: Hadamard's product formula and its logarithmic derivative (corrected 24.ii.2003)

 zeta2.pdf: The Hadamard products for \xi(s) and \zeta(s); vertical distribution of the zeros of \zeta(s).

-This picture appears without explanation on the web page for John Derbyshire's Prime Obsession.
+This picture appeared without explanation on a web page for John Derbyshire's Prime Obsession.
 It is a plot of the Riemann zeta function on the boundary of the rectangle [0.4,0.6]+[0,14.5]i in the complex plane.
 Since the contour winds around the origin once (and does not contain the point s=1, which is the unique pole of zeta(s)), the zeta function has a unique zero inside this rectangle.
 Since the complex zeros are known to be symmetric about the line Re(s)=1/2, this zero must have real part exactly equal 1/2, in accordance with the Riemann hypothesis.

 It is known that this first ``nontrivial zero'' of zeta(s) occurs at s=1/2+it for t=14.13472514...
 The pole at s=1 accounts for the wide swath in the third quadrant, which corresponds to s of imaginary part less than 1.

 Here's a similar picture for L(s,\chi4) on [0.4,0.6]+[0,11]i.
 Without a pole in the neighborhood, this picture is less interesting visually.
 We see the first two nontrivial zeros, with imaginary parts 6.0209489... and 10.2437703...

 For more pictures along these lines, see Juan Arias de Reyna's manuscript ``X-Ray of Riemann's Zeta function'', Part 1 and Part 2.